 Over half of that group left, only two from the remaining group spoke against and one for the $12.6 million projects.

 Deidra Gottbrath, president of the Washington County division of Indiana Farm Bureau said she had spent a lot of time on the phones talking with members and farmers about the proposed project and its affect on property taxes.

-She said she lives in a different school district and didn’t pay any attention to what was going with Salem Schools.
+She said she lives in a different school district and didn’t pay any attention to what was going on with Salem Schools.

-“And i know your-alls opinions and vote did not come without thought,” said Gottbrath.
+“And I know your-alls opinions and vote did not come without thought,” said Gottbrath.
 “But to a community member, it seems very fast paced and almost shooting from the hip.
 I feel like we may have deserved a few more answers to some questions.
 I feel like we’re kind of missing the boat on where the evidence shows, or the quotes of projects show that it’s economically feasible by clumping them all together.
 This all or none mentality has really done quite a defeat on people’s opinion of this project.
 I think everyone in the community can see that the school system is in need of some improvements.”

 Although Gottbrath said the group deserved more answers, she posed no questions to the board.